-- In the event of a service connected occupational injury incurred in the (a) course of and arising out of employment with the Township of Delhi, The Township will supplement the officers pay to compensate the officer for the difference between workers' compensation benefits and his or her regular pay, on the basis of full hours.
-Injury leave will be denied an employee when Management has proven the injury has resulted from horseplay by the employee.
-An employee will be notified by Management if his or her request is denied and the reasons therefor.
+In the event of a service connected occupational injury incurred in the (a) course of and arising out of employment with Delhi Township, the Employer will supplement the employee's pay to compensate the employee for the difference between workers' compensation benefits and his or her regular pay, on the basis of full hours.
+Injury leave will be denied an employee when the Chief of Police or his or her designee has proven the injury has resulted from horseplay by the employee.
+An employee will be notified by the Chief of Police or his or her designee if his or her request is denied and the reasons therefor.
 Any denial of injury leave is subject to the grievance and arbitration procedure upon submission of the grievance by the employee.
 The length of injury leave shall be based upon the advice of the attending physician, but shall not exceed 365 calendar days.
-In the event of a dispute as to the length of leave authorized herein, the Township and the employee shall mutually agree on a disinterested physician to make the final determination which shall be binding upon both parties.
-The cost of the disinterested physician shall be shared equally between the Township and the employee.
-After the 365 day period, a review committee consisting of a Union Representative, the Chief of Police or his designee and the Township Administrator shall meet to review the injury and consider a request for the leave to be extended if deemed appropriate. - (b) Reinstatement An employee absent from work according to the paragraph above, shall be entitled to reinstatement at the current grade and step of pay. - (c) False Claim The Township reserves the right to take disciplinary action up to and including discharge against any employee who is guilty of submitting a false claim or for working for another employer while on injury leave and is physically capable of performing his or her assigned duties.
+In the event of a dispute as to the length of leave authorized herein, the Employer and the employee shall mutually agree on a disinterested physician to make the final determination which shall be binding upon both parties.
+The cost of the disinterested physician shall be shared equally between the Employer and the employee.
+After the 365 day period, a review committee consisting of a Union Representative, the Chief of Police or his or her designee, and the Township Administrator shall meet to review the injury and consider a request for the leave to be extended if deemed appropriate.

+- (b) Reinstatement An employee absent from work according to the paragraph above, shall be entitled to reinstatement at the current grade and step of pay. - (c) False Claim The Employer reserves the right to take disciplinary action up to and including discharge against any employee who is guilty of submitting a false claim or for working for another employer while on injury leave and is physically capable of performing his or her assigned duties.

-Section 20.4 Military Leave - The Township will comply with applicable state and federal law as they apply to military duty.
+Section 20.4 Military Leave - The Employer will comply with applicable state and federal law as they apply to military duty.

-Section 20.5 FMLA Leave - Employees and the Township shall comply with the provisions of the federal Family & Medical Leave Act and related provisions/procedures set by Delhi Township.
+Section 20.5 FMLA Leave - Employees and the Employer shall comply with the provisions of the federal Family & Medical Leave Act and related provisions/procedures set by the Employer.

-Section 20.6 Donation of Sick Leave - Donations of accrued sick time may be made to an officer who, as specified by a qualified physician, is 1) physically or mentally unable to perform the duties of a police officer and 2) has completely depleted his or her sick, vacation, and compensatory time leave bank.
-Such a donation must be approved by the Police Chief or his designee and shall be non-refundable once donated.
+Section 20.6 Donation of Sick Leave - Donations of accrued sick time may be made to an employee who, as specified by a qualified physician, is (1) physically or mentally unable to perform the duties of a police officer and (2) has completely depleted his or her sick, vacation, and compensatory time leave bank.
+Such a donation must be approved by the Police Chief or his or her designee and shall be non-refundable once donated.
 In no case will donated time be employed to extend an employee's period of active duty beyond any applicable pension system retirement eligibility date.

-Section 20.7 Jury Duty - The employer shall grant full pay to an officer if he or she is summoned for jury duty.
-In order to qualify for such pay, the employee must notify the Chief of Police or his designee of his or her selection for jury duty at least one week prior to its commencement.
+Section 20.7 Jury Duty - The employer shall grant full pay to an employee if he or she is summoned for jury duty.
+In order to qualify for such pay, the employee must notify the Chief of Police or his or her designee of his or her selection for jury duty at least one week prior to its commencement.
 An employee released from jury duty prior to the end of his or her scheduled work day must report promptly to work for the hours remaining in his or her shift.